 Since we first met I have loved you with whatever I had to love you with. — Zelda to Scott, 1935

 That is how I know it’s love.
-The moment we first met, I knew instantly.
+The moment when we first met, I knew instantly.
 It is not falling in love at first sight, no. No one does that.
 But instantly knowing that this person will be in my life forever, that at on some level, we belong together, someway somehow.
 As lovers, as friends, as family or something else.
 It’s so clear that this is what it is for.
 You just know it.
 You feel it in your soul.

 These people appear out of nowhere, under the strangest coincidences and then find a way to stay in your life forever.
 They change their plans for you, they put you in their plans, they tell their mama about you.
 That’s love.
 It’s my favorite kind of love.
 I don’t know if it’s serendipity, fate or sheer blind luck, but it made me believe in something.